OHBA-analysis/Nottingham_Examples/tde_hmm_networks/README.md

 If you train the HMM on the CTF data source reconstucted in the MEGUK example (see `/ctf_preproc`).
 You should expect to get something similar to the following results:

 ![Results](results.jpeg)

-The above networks were from the best run of 10.